sldeazua/Projects-Portfolio/README.md

 # Projects-Portfolio
-Gathered in this repository is collection of Machine Learning projects that, for the most part, I built in February 2024.
+Gathered in this repository is collection of Machine Learning projects that, for the most part, I developed in February 2024.